emefff/Filling-Simulation-of-Real-Cast-Parts-in-OpenFOAM/README.md

 -) many possibilities for material models as these are standard in OF (for example icoTabulated thermoPhysicalProperties for the liquid metal and perfectGas for the air etc., they can be combined)

 -) with a codedFunctionValue at the U inlet boundary condition, the behaviour of the casting machine can be controlled AND regulated.
-We can introduce pressure limits (also with time retardation etc.), velocity limits, basically we can really do what we want.
+We can introduce pressure limits (also with time retardation etc.), velocity profiles (!), velocity limits that actively react to pressure etc. , basically we can really do what we want.
 Drawback: some C++ skills required.
 Advantage: you will learn C++.

 I don't want to leave the drawbacks of this solver unmentioned:

 -) it can be highly unstable, only first order ddtSchemes work.
+I will say this: using commercial packages we do not even know the accuracy of the used time schemes, we are not given this information!

 -) it has only worked reliably with simple meshes (castellated) out of snappyHexMesh, but hey, the commercial packages also have this problem?!?
 What do I mean by 'reliably': a 'fire and forget' type of simulation, that does not need my human interference.
 It is launched, together with necessary DIY control scripts, and it runs until the end.